flamelink/flamelink/docs/content.md

 To either retrieve a single content entry or all the entries for a given content type once, ie. Give me all my "Blog Posts".

 This method does not *watch* for real-time db changes, but is intended to retrieve your content once.
-If you are looking for real-time methods, take a look at the [`app.content.subscribe()`](/content?id=subscribe) method below.
+If you're looking for real-time methods, take a look at the [`app.content.subscribe()`](/content?id=subscribe) method below.

 *To get all entries for a specific content type:*